sulu/sulu-docs/cookbook/manage-analytics.rst

 Sulu gives the content-manger an easy way to manage analytic-codes and appends them automatically to the website output without any changes in the twig-template.
-You can find the list of analytics under the webspace-settings.
+You can find the list of analytics under the webspace section.

 The analytics consist of: